-- 18.1 Inner Porch: The porch also contains a six litre aqueous film forming foam fire extinguisher which was last tested in November 2018. - 18.2 Vestry: The Vestry also contains a 2kg carbon dioxide fire extinguisher which was last tested in November 2018.
+- 18.1 Inner Porch: The porch also contains a six litre aqueous foam forming 1 foam fire extinguisher which was last tested in November 2019.
+Extinguishers should be inspected and recertified every year; this is overdue. - 18.2 Vestry: The Vestry also contains a 2kg carbon dioxide fire extinguisher 1 which was last tested in November 2019.
+Extinguishers should be inspected and recertified every year; this is overdue.